 The touch of balsamic vinegar makes this Lentil, Sausage, and Cabbage Soup really delicious, and this tasty soup is gluten-free!
-If you’d like a lower-carb version of this tasty soup use more sausage and less lentils, and maybe reduce the amount of carrots.
+This soup is pretty low in net carbs, but if you want an even lower-carb version use more sausage and fewer lentils, and maybe reduce the amount of carrots.

-How to Make Lentil, Sausage, and Cabbage Soup:
+Starting to make Lentil, Sausage, and Cabbage Soup:

 (Scroll down for complete recipe with nutritional information.)

-- Add the water, chicken stock, bay leaves, garlic, thyme, oregano, Spike Seasoning (affiliate link), tomato paste, and red and brown lentils to the soup and start to simmer.
+- Add the water, chicken stock, Bay Leaves, garlic, Dried Thyme, Dried Oregano, Spike Seasoning (affiliate link), tomato paste, and brown lentils (and red lentils if using) to the soup and start to simmer.

 - When you’re ready to serve the soup, stir in a couple of tablespoons of balsamic vinegar (or white balsamic vinegar) and cook for a few minutes.

 - Serve hot, with freshly grated Parmesan cheese to add at the table if desired.